relevance/labrepl/README.markdown

 If you don't know Emacs, you may want to pick one of the choices above.
 The learning curve here is steep.

+* Make sure you have Java installed.
+* Make sure you have [leiningen](http://github.com/technomancy/leiningen) installed.
+* Clone the labrepl project and change directory into it.
+* Run `lein deps` to install all the dependent libraries.
 * Install Emacs, the Emacs Starter Kit, Clojure mode, slime, and swank.
 * From within emacs, set the `inferior-lisp-program` variable to `script/swank`.
 * Making sure your Emacs working directory is the labrepl, run `inferior-lisp`.